mattskel/gif-to-ascii-pipeline/README.md

 # gif-to-ascii-pipeline

-Converts a gif into ascii characters.
+Converts a gif into animated ascii characters.
 Go [here](http://170.64.191.104:3000/) and search for a gif.
 Then see the gif as ascii characters.

 ### Why?
 I wanted a way to parse video/animation files and manipulate individual frames in real time.
 Node streams were a logical interface choice.
 I needed access to a test set of videos/animations and .gifs seemed like a good place to start.
 The file sizes are relatively small and there are large online resources such as [Giphy](https://giphy.com/)